New Seekers

 Three members of the IRA - Anthony Dorris, Lawrence McNally and Peter Ryan - are killed on 3rd June, when their car is ambushed by the British army as the men drive through the village of Coagh in County Tyrone.

-On 13th June Boris Yeltsin is elected President of the Russian Republic.
+On 12th June Boris Yeltsin is elected President of the Russian Republic.

 During June the South African House of Assembly repeals apartheid legislation.
-Following the abolition of the Land Acts and the Group Areas Act on 5th June, the Population Registration Act is annulled on 17th June.
+Following the abolition of the Land Acts and the Group Areas Act on 5th June, the population Registration Act is annulled on 17th June.

 Berlin is once again to be the capital of Germany.
 On 20th June members of the Bundestag vote in favour of Berlin over Bonn by a majority of 17 votes.

-The chairman of British Gas, Robert Evans, gets a 66% pay rise, taking his annual salary from £222,000 to £370,000.
+On 21st June it is revealed that the chairman of British Gas, Robert Evans, had accepted a 66% pay rise, taking his annual salary from £222,000 to £370,000.

 Croatia and Slovenia declare independence on 25th June.
 Within 48 hours Yugoslav tanks and troops advance on both republics.